vikingnope/worther/.github/ISSUE_TEMPLATE/security_report.md

 ---
 name: Security Report
-about: Report a security vulnerability in the React weather application
+about: Report a security vulnerability in Worther
 title: '[SECURITY] '
 labels: Security
 assignees: ''